 - Allocation of protective gear and safety equipment.

-- Monitoring the permissible exposure limit and excursion limit of asbestos fiber in the air.
+- Monitoring the permissible exposure and excursion limits of asbestos fiber in the air.

 - Requiring access to clean drinking water and sanitation facilities on job sites.